 I’m a little late to the party on this but it was not something I could pass up.
 If ever you needed proof that this world has lost its moral compass, this should do it for you.
 A news story out of Australia, published on May 3rd, absolutely turned my stomach.
 Apparently, a company called Baby Bee Hummingbirds is taking leftover embryos from IVF(in-vitro fertilization) and turning them into jewelry for the mother and father to wear.

 In order to understand how this absolute atrocity has come about, you need to understand something about IVF, or in-vitro fertilization.
 Basically, the process involves taking multiple eggs from the mother and obtaining a sperm sample from the father.
 The two are then carefully combined in a test tube and grown until they can be surgically implanted in the mother.
 However, because there is no guarantee a given egg will develop, that means that multiple eggs are fertilized, and frozen.
-Now, scientifically, life begins at conception.
-What is conception?
+Now, scientifically, life begins at fertilization.
+What is fertilization?
 The fusion of egg and sperm.
-Basically the scientists in the lab have created sometimes a dozen or more LIVING SOULS, then froze them until they are wanted.
+Basically, the scientists in the lab have created sometimes a dozen or more LIVING SOULS, then froze them until they are wanted.
 Naturally, most parents do not want all these embryos so most are discarded.
 Let that thought sink in for a moment.
 Living souls are being tossed in the garbage like so many table scraps.

 Capitalism being what it is, people are always searching for ways to make a profit and not all those ways are ethical or Godly.
-Enter the Baby Bee Hummingbird company, which has, at the time of the writing, made approximately fifty such pieces of horror.
+Enter the Baby Bee Hummingbird company, which has, at the time of the writing (2017), made approximately fifty such pieces of horror.
 And the tone of the article is complimentary.
 The author of the article calls Baby Bee Hummingbird company “innovative”.
 Somehow both the company and the author manage to use the word “babies” throughout the article, acknowledging their humanity, yet never acknowledging their inborn right to exist.
 The babies are like a commodity, to be disposed of as their owner(parent) sees fit.

 If that last paragraph horrified you, good.
 It should.
 As Christians, we have a different view of life than the world.
 God calls life sacred.
 Genesis 9:6 says “Whoso sheddeth man’s blood, by man shall his blood be shed: for in the image of God made he man. ” Man’s life is sacred because man is made in God’s image.
 Remember that life begins at conception.
 However, because the world has abandoned God, life is no longer sacred.
 After all, evolution preaches survival of the fittest.
 The embryos in the jewelry must not have been fit, according to evolutionary dogma.
 According to the Christian view, those embryos were perfectly fit to survive, but the parents chose convenience over life, much like parents who choose abortion.
 Death apparently has more value than life and that is never how God intended it.